carlesmatoses/carlesmatoses.github.io/_posts/posts/2024-05-01-enviorment_map.markdown

 permalink: post/EnviormentMaps!
 ---

-* What kind of enviorment maps exist?
+- What kind of enviorment maps exist?
-* How are they calculated?
+- How are they calculated?
-* How can they be implemented?
+- How can they be implemented?
 <!-- end-abstract -->

-<h1>Enviorment Maps</h1>
+# Enviorment Maps
 In computer graphics is really common to use this so called enviorment maps.
-This concept is usually refferred to `images that represent the surrounding light of the scene origin.
+This concept is usually refferred to images that represent the surrounding light of the scene origin.

 Two common aproaches for storing this information are `cube maps` and `sphere maps`.